riosil/EdgeLED/README.md

 # EdgeLEDcontroller

-Tiny controller for addressable LEDs in tiny spaces - ideal for edge lit acrylic signs.
+Tiny controller for addressable LEDs in tiny spaces - ideal for engraved edge-lit acrylic displays.

 ![Example edge lit sign](images/keep_calm_sign.jpg)

-This example was made in Makespace, Cambridge and another example is at the end of this video: [Makespace 2-layer sign](https://www.instagram.com/p/CSuGmHmoO2C/).
+This was made in Makespace, Cambridge.
+There is a 2-layer example at the end of this [video](https://www.instagram.com/p/CSuGmHmoO2C/).

 The base is made of three layers of laser cut plywood with a laser engraved channel in the base for the LED strip.
 M3 nuts are embedded between the top two bonded layers.
-Or the LED connections can be sealed with adhesive lined heat shrink tubing (4.8mm dia.) and [slide binders](https://www.amazon.co.uk/gp/product/B00JPJA7QY) to clip the LED strips onto the panel - ideal for hanging signs.
+Alternatively the LED connections can be sealed with adhesive lined heat shrink tubing (4.8mm dia.) and [slide binders](https://www.amazon.co.uk/gp/product/B00JPJA7QY) used to clip the LEDs to the panel - ideal for hanging signs.

-The LEDs are type WS2812B (aka Neopixels) or SK6812 LEDs in 3.5mm square packages.
-The controller is built into a USB plug and programmed with Arduino sketches through USB.
-Having the controller built in the plug allows the LED strip to fit in very slim spaces.

 **Security:** by default the controller only takes power from the USB - it only requires a USB charger.
 If plugged into a computer, it will not enumerate as a USB device unless the on-board switch is held down as the plug is inserted.